Applicability of multi-component study on Bayesian searches for targeted anisotropic stochastic gravitational-wave background: Parameter Estimation for multi-component injection

 \subsubsection{$\mathcal{P}_{lm}$ distribution}

 In order to check the credibility of introducing multi-component recovery model against multi-component injections, we compare the parameter estimation results by applying different recovery models.
 The injected signals are pure isotropic distribution and mock Galactic-plane distribution.
-We should note that the Galactic-plane distribution has its monopole component aside with the injected isotropic signal.
+We should note that the Galactic-plane signal also has an isotropic component.
 The recovery models are a single-component recovery model (Galactic-plane) and a two-component recovery model (Isotropic and Galactic-plane).
-In injecting and recovering the Galactic-plane distribution, we choose consistent $l_{\rm max}=5$ as highest l mode.
-The spherical-harmonics components $\mathcal{P}_{lm}$ for the Galactic-plane is given from the mock distribution used in Fig.\@ 1 of Ref.\@ \cite{Tsukada2023}.
+In injecting and recovering the Galactic-plane distribution, we choose consistent $l_{\rm max}=5$ as the highest l mode.
+The spherical harmonic components $\mathcal{P}_{lm}$ for the Galactic-plane is given from the mock distribution used in Fig.\@ 1 of Ref.\@ \cite{Tsukada2023}.
+The exact values of $\bar{\mathcal{P}}_{lm}$ for the mock distribution is given in Tab.\@\ref{tab:mock_galactic}.